 Is Brokerpoint regulated?

-It also serves as an introducing broker to Interactive Brokers (IB).
-This means that your cash and assets are held with IB.
+Brokerpoint serves as an introducing broker to Interactive Brokers' Irish entity, IBIE.
+This means that your cash and assets are held with IB, while IBIE specifically is regulated by the Central Bank of Ireland.

 Is Brokerpoint safe?